-Phase One will last at least two weeks before moving on to Phase Two, which is expected to last 2-4 weeks or longer and is expected to involve the following:
+Phase One will last at least two weeks before moving on to Phase Two, which is expected to last 2-4 weeks or longer.
+Phase Two is outlined in Executive Order 65 and allows for further easing of restrictions.
+All businesses not specifically mentioned in the order should continue to follow the Guidelines for All Business Sections outlined in Phase One.
+Significant changes from Phase One include: